argoproj/argo-cd/docs/operator-manual/user-management/index.md

 * `ARGOCD_SESSION_MAX_CACHE_SIZE`: Maximum number of entries allowed in the cache.
 Default: 1000

+* `ARGOCD_MAX_CONCURRENT_LOGIN_REQUESTS_COUNT`: Limits max number of concurrent login requests.
+If set to 0 then limit is disabled.
+Default: 50.

 ## SSO

 There are two ways that SSO can be configured: